Life Is Strange: Reunion: A Tender, Heartfelt Farewell

 PS5 reviews confirm: Reunion is an emotional, satisfying closure to Max and Chloe's story, despite doubts after Double Exposure.

 There was something miraculous about it.
-There was something in it of desperate hope.
-When Square Enix announced it would not be providing pre-release review codes for Life Is Strange: Reunion, it feared spoilers.
-It turned out it feared something much bigger: that the game would not live up to expectations after the controversial Double Exposure.
-Yet Metacritic shot up to 85.
-Critics who played the finale on PS5 spoke with one voice: this is what fans deserved.
-This is an honest farewell.
+When Square Enix announced it would not be providing pre-release review codes for Life Is Strange: Reunion, the community feared disaster.
+It turned out to be a misplaced worry.
+Metacritic scores hit 85, and critics who played the finale on PS5 speak with one voice: this is the farewell fans deserved.
+An honest, emotional masterpiece.

 Is it possible?
 After Double Exposure – yes